 The Children's Discovery Museum offers museum goers a blend of permanent and changing educational exhibits.
-All exhibits are open during museum hours.

 This hands on exhibit lets you excavate your own dinosaurs!
 This exhibit is only offered during select supervised times.
 Please call museum to see if available on your selected date.

 Push her button and Treesa will tell you all about the forest.